“Be careful of your thoughts, because your thoughts become your words.”

 The mistakes you make earlier in the photographic process are the hardest to correct.

 I have often considered the similarities between meditation and photography.
 I would go as far as to say that photography is an active form of meditation.
 It enable the mind to be free of distractions of the past and future and the photographer is able to be in the here and now.
-So there should be advantages to photography by practicing meditation techniques.
+So there should be advantages to photography by practising meditation techniques.
 My reasoning is that if the mind finds it easier to get into the here and now and to be free from distractions, the photography part of the brain will be naturally more efficient.

 Having spent 30 years suffering with unknown foot pain, I understand the importance of ‘body’ in my photographic discipline.
-Are you too fat to get down low for those super perspective scenics?
+Are you too fat to get down low for those super perspective landscape photos?
 Are you unable to get to the top of that hill because of your arthritis or asthma? or simply out of shape?
 Just like Betty (my trusty Patrol), my body requires regular check ups and maintenance as well as high quality fuel at least once in a while.
 Are there steps I can take to eliminate or discourage floaters in my eyes?

 Are you a sporty person in Reykjavik?
 Do you have undue aches and pains?
 You need Guðbrandur Einarsson on your team.
 Guðbrandur is a top massage therapist – he gets straight to the point.